ctudel/resume/README.md

 ## License

-This resume is available under the [MIT License](LICENSE).
+This resume is available under the [GNU General Public License](LICENSE).
 Feel free to use it as a template for your own resume.

 ---